mc17uulm/email-protect/README.md

 ## How are my email addresses encrypted?

-MailProtect scans all of your posts, sites and other content for email addresses.
+EmailProtect scans all of your posts, sites and other content for email addresses.
 If an email address is found, it is simply replaced with a special tag.
 If a bot is now crawling your site, the tag cannot be decrypted.
 Only for an actual user our script decrypts this tag and the email address can be viewed.

 **Example**